c0rnch1p/Dummy/readme.md

 #### Adding Dummy Files
 Dummy files get sorted into one of the ten categories which each have their own folder in the 'dummyfiles' directory.
-Its just a text file thats going to be referenced later on after the program is properly updated with the new input.
+Its just a text file thats going to be referenced later on after the program is properly updated by being installed with the new input.

 Each category has its own '.c' source file which makes the process of referencing dummy files a lot cleaner than if it didnt.
 When a file is added, the category source file, another